guilyx/secret-santa/README.md

 To send a PR, follow these rules carefully, **otherwise your PR will be closed**:

-1. Make PR title in this format: `Fixes #IssueNo : Name of Issue`
+1. Make PR title in this formats:
+`Fixes #IssueNo : Name of Issue`
+`Feature #IssueNo : Name of Issue`
+`Enhancement #IssueNo : Name of Issue`

+According to what type of issue you believe it is.

 For any doubts related to the issues, i.e., to understand the issue better etc, comment down your queries on the respective issue.